-Inform patients that accidental exposure, especially in children, may result in respiratory depression or death [see WARNINGS AND PRECAUTIONS].
-Instruct patients to take steps to store Zohydro ER securely and to dispose of unused Zohydro ER by flushing the Capsules down the toilet.
+Inform patients that accidental ingestion, especially in children, may result in respiratory depression or death [see WARNINGS AND PRECAUTIONS].
+Instruct patients to take steps to store ZOHYDRO ER securely and to dispose of unused ZOHYDRO ER by flushing the capsules down the toilet.

 Neonatal Opioid Withdrawal Syndrome

-Inform female patients of reproductive potential that chronic use of Zohydro ER during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening [see WARNINGS AND PRECAUTIONS].
+Inform female patients of reproductive potential that prolonged use of ZOHYDRO ER during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated [see WARNINGS AND PRECAUTIONS].

 Interaction with Alcohol and other CNS Depressants

-Inform patients that the concomitant use of alcohol with Zohydro ER can increase the risk of life-threatening respiratory depression.
-Instruct patients not to consume alcoholic beverages, as well as prescription and over-the counter products that contain alcohol, during treatment with Zohydro ER.
-The co-ingestion of alcohol with Zohydro ER may result in increased plasma levels and a potentially fatal overdose of hydrocodone.
+Instruct patients not to consume alcoholic beverages, as well as prescription and over-the-counter products that contain alcohol, during treatment with ZOHYDRO ER.
+The co-ingestion of alcohol with ZOHYDRO ER may result in increased plasma levels and a potentially fatal overdose of hydrocodone.